 During 2021 the SICL Board approved the decision, and received the endorsement of the GFSC, to move to using internal Actuarial Best Estimate ('ABE').
 Prior to this, SICL had used the ABE provided by independent, external actuaries.
-A twice yearly, external actuarial review is still carried out with the

-GRC reviewing both the internal ABE and external view, and prudently reserving on the basis of this.
+A twice yearly, external actuarial review is still carried out with the GRC reviewing both the internal ABE and external view, and prudently reserving on the basis of this.

-7. Outsourcing
+6. Outsourcing

-SICL's outsourcing arrangements are monitored by the appropriate business area, with support from third party (either an affiliated entity within the same Group or an external entity) to perform activities on a continuing basis that would normally be undertaken within SICL.
+FCGL's outsourcing arrangements are monitored by the appropriate business area, with support from Group Procurement & Supplier Management function.
+FCGL views outsourcing as being the use of a third party to perform activities on a continuing basis that would normally be undertaken within FCGL.
 The third party to whom an activity is outsourced is a 'service provider'.